hamzakaya5/transaction_api/README.md

 * Endpoints for listing all transactions requires admin privilage.
 Users can only see their own transactions if they are vendor.
 * Filter endpoint is used for filtering with necessary informations and admin can see all the transactions with filtering, but vendors only see their transactions.

+## Test Script

+  * In the repository, there is a test.sh file.
+  * After starting backend application, use this command to make it executable -- "chmod +x test.sh"
+  * then use this command "./test.sh"
+  * It will sign in to application and gets the token, then creates the transactions and lists them.